Used and loved by millions

 Linguistic Context

-The phrase "inner resolve" functions primarily as a noun phrase, often serving as the object of a verb or the subject complement.
-As confirmed by Ludwig AI, it is grammatically correct and widely used.
-It describes a quality or attribute possessed by an individual or group.
+The phrase "inner resolve" functions as a noun phrase, typically serving as the object of a verb or the subject of a clause.
+It denotes a quality or attribute, as seen in Ludwig's examples, where it describes a person's character or a team's spirit.

 Frequent in